-With this Privacy Policy, we inform about the processing of personal data in connection with our activities and operations including our website under the domain name
+With this Privacy Policy, we inform you about the processing of personal data in connection with our activities and operations, including our website at the domain name

-We are subject to Swiss law as well as any applicable foreign law, such as in particular that of the European Union (EU) with the European General Data Protection Regulation (GDPR).
+We are subject to Swiss law and, where applicable, foreign law, in particular that of the European Union (EU) with the European General Data Protection Regulation (GDPR).

-The European Commission recognized by Decision of July 26, 2000, that Swiss data protection law ensures adequate data protection.
-With its report of January 15, 2024, the European Commission confirmed this adequacy decision.
+The European Commission recognized by decision of 26 July 2000 that Swiss data protection law ensures an adequate level of data protection.
+In its report of 15 January 2024, the European Commission confirmed this adequacy decision.

 Alteme Licht AG